 Pretending to know all the ways of the world.

 Pretense is a pathetic human vice to have.
 Being a parent, you cannot do much worse than being pretentious to your kids.
-Kids look up to their parents. and as such, fathers have a responsibility of raising them in such a way that they grow into decent human beings.
+Kids look up to their parents.
+And as such, fathers have a responsibility to raise them in such a way that they grow into decent human beings.

-Seek help, when required: There is no shame in admitting that you are a novice at raising a kid and that you need help.
-Every single father in this world has struggled at raising his kid at one point or another.
+Seek help when required: There is no shame in admitting that you are a novice at raising a kid and that you need help.
+Every single father in this world has struggled to raise his kid at one point or another.
 There is no shame in seeking aid when you find yourself in a lurch.

 It can be quite overwhelming, to be honest.
-Getting a nursery ready, taking care of the child’s health, their academic performance, their character building, all of it is too much for all mere mortals.
+Getting a nursery ready, taking care of the child’s health, their academic performance, character building, all of it is too much for all mere mortals.
 Seek help from your peers who had kids.
-Or your parents and most importantly your partner.
+Or your parents and, most importantly, your partner.
 It never hurts.

 Protecting them from the consequences of their actions.